 Fade, bounce, and give movement with as many layers as you want.
 Add tracks endlessly.
 You can even play with the color settings, removing certain chromas or inverting them, changing the brightness, and more.

 One of the things that impressed our testers the most was the ability to edit waveforms.
-By turning audio into this format, it really makes it intuitive to edit quickly.
+Turning audio into this format makes it intuitive to edit quickly.